Petzlc/node-random-color-generator-sprin-2024-atvie/README.md

 - [x] figure out how to get the color printed in Hex
 - [x] figure out how to get an input from the user
 - [x] figure out how to pass on random colors to the box-design
-- [ ] figure out how to accept a hue and luminosity from the user
+- [x] figure out how to accept a hue and luminosity from the user
-  - [ ] Hue first, luminosity second
+  - [x] Hue first, luminosity second
-  - [ ] figure out how to use the correct input-text and convert it into a color
+  - [x] figure out how to use the correct input-text and convert it into a color
+- [ ]
-- [ ] figure out how to delete a file from package.json
+- [ ] figure out how to delete a file from package.json from the 'dependencies'